 I called the number on the back of my card 352-332-4727 but I get a message saying the switchboard is closed because it is not regular weekday business hours.
 How am I supposed to even report my card stolen before somebody spends $1000 per day all weekend?

-The Texas Ratio for Florida Citizens Bank experienced no significant changes from 51.94% as of December 31, 2012 to 48.98% as of December 31, 2013, resulting in a positive change of 5.68%.This indicates that the balance sheet and financial strength for Florida Citizens Bank has had no significant changes in recent periods.
+The Texas Ratio for Florida Citizens Bank decreased slightly from 48.31% as of March 31, 2013 to 43.36% as of March 31, 2014, resulting in a positive change of 10.24%.This indicates that the balance sheet and financial strength for Florida Citizens Bank has improved slightly in recent periods.

 In the past year, Florida Citizens Bank has decreased its total deposits by -$12.08 million, resulting in -5.23% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth Florida Citizens Bank has shown is below average.